-You are helping a client put together an estate plan.
+Law firms like Essayli & Brown are constantly helping a client to put together an estate plan.
+It’s part of their daily routine.
+Imagine you are now doing the same.
 In response to your questions, the client has given you a list that includes intangible assets, personal assets and real property.
 In the past, that list may have contained everything you needed to develop a comprehensive estate plan.
 Not anymore.
 You and your client may have overlooked something important: digital assets.

 What are digital assets?